BradHutchings/Mmojo-Server/deploy/500-OpenClaw/15-Build-Mmojo-Server.md

 $MMOJO_SERVER_SCRIPTS/510-Build-for-Platform.sh native "$CHOSEN_GPUS"
 ```

+---
+### Create a Run Directory
-Make a run folder.
+Make a run directory.
 This is a good candidate for an mm-script.
 ```
 mkdir -p $RUN_DIR
 rm -r -f "$RUN_DIR"/*